Open-MSS/Open-MSS.github.io/docs/02_installation.md

 We are based on [miniforge](https://github.com/conda-forge/miniforge#download)
 miniforge provides the minimal installers for Conda and Mamba specific to conda-forge.
 The packages of the base are from the conda-forge channel. conda-forge is the default and only channel configured.
-MSS is available as conda package on the channel.
+MSS is available as a conda package on the channel.

 [conda-forge/mss](https://anaconda.org/conda-forge/mss)